telefonicaid/fiware-orion/doc/manuals/orion-api.md

 entity update, the notification triggering rules are as follow:

-* If `attrs` and `expression` are used, a notification is sent whenever one of the attributes in the `attrs` list changes and at the same time `expression` matches.
+* If `attrs` and `expression` are used, a notification is sent whenever one of the attributes in the `attrs` list changes (or is deleted) and at the same time `expression` matches.
-* If `attrs` is used and `expression` is not used, a notification is sent whenever any of the attributes in the `attrs` list changes.
+* If `attrs` is used and `expression` is not used, a notification is sent whenever any of the attributes in the `attrs` list changes (or is deleted).
-* If `attrs` is not used and `expression` is used, a notification is sent whenever any of the attributes of the entity changes and at the same time `expression` matches.
+* If `attrs` is not used and `expression` is used, a notification is sent whenever any of the attributes of the entity changes (or is deleted) and at the same time `expression` matches.
-* If neither `attrs` nor `expression` are used, a notification is sent whenever any of the attributes of the entity changes.
+* If neither `attrs` nor `expression` are used, a notification is sent whenever any of the attributes of the entity changes (or is deleted).

 Note that changing the metadata of a given attribute is considered a change even though the attribute value itself hasn't changed.